 Statistically, Denmark is one of the safest countries in the world, meaning that visitors have little to worry about in terms of crime and women need not fear harassment in public nearly as much as they do in the United States.
 Still, if you visit this Scandinavian country, follow a few basic safety precautions so that you don't give petty thieves an easy target.

-Gov.UK notes that in the past few years, pickpockets and purse snatchers have started operating in crowded areas of Denmark, such as train stations and shopping malls.
+- The U.K. Foreign Office notes that pickpockets and purse-snatchers operate in crowded areas of Denmark, such as train stations and shopping malls.
 There have also been some recent violent clashes between biker gangs and local groups, particularly in the capital, Copenhagen.

-Considering Copenhagen is such a large, busy city, it's amazing to consider its low crime rates compared to other European capitals.
+Even though you could spend weeks exploring all of the fairytale towns around Denmark, most travelers start and end their Danish vacation in Copenhagen, the capital and largest city.
+Considering Copenhagen is such a busy city, it's amazing to consider its low crime rates compared to other European capitals.
 According to Bustle, for example, Copenhagen had a rate of only 0.3 homicides for every 100,000 residents, making it safer than Madrid, Vienna, Berlin, Amsterdam, Prague, and Bucharest.

 As with any other destination, though, you should keep an eye on your wallet or purse.
 Although not especially common, pickpockets and other petty criminals operate at many tourist attractions, train stations (especially in the city's main train station, Nørreport Station), and on its major shopping street Strøget as well as other areas popular with tourists such as Christiania, Nyhavn, and Kongens Nytorv.